saramorrin/clement-yoga/README.md

 ## Colour Scheme and Font

-[My Color Space](https://mycolor.space/?hex=%23D9BDB2&sub=1) was used to select a complimentary colour pallet based on the images used.
+[My Color Space](https://mycolor.space/?hex=%23D9BDB2&sub=1) was used to choose a complimentary colour pallet based on the images selected.
 The aim was to ensure the best use of contrasting colours inline with accessibility guidelines.
 The colours used were:
-- #D9BDB2
+- #D9BDB2 background colour for site header and footer
-- #FFE9E5
+- #FFE9E5 background colour for site paragraph text and images

-- #B17067
+The initial heading font chosen was [Dancing Script](https://fonts.google.com/specimen/Dancing+Script?query=danc).
+However upon testing the font was not that clear to read and did not make enough of an impact for a logo text.
+Instead, [Amatic SC](https://fonts.google.com/specimen/Amatic+SC?query=amatic) was picked as this provided a bolder look while still in keeping with the overall vision of the site.
+Of the fonts suggested by Google Fonts for appropriate pairings, [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open) was chosen for the paragraph text.
+It is a clean legible font, which sits nicely of the page alongside the heading text.
+Sans-serif was added as a backup option for those browsers that do not support some of the modern typefaces.

 ## Site Skeleton